In Him Ministries:

 Galatians 5:12, “I wish those agitators would go so far as to castrate themselves!”
 (NET)

-Love fulfills the Law’s purpose.
+Divine love fulfills the Law’s purpose.

-Galatians 5:16-18, “But I say, walk by the Spirit, and you will not gratify the desires of the flesh.
-17 For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do.
-18 But if you are led by the Spirit, you are not under the law.”
+Galatians 5:16-18, “So I say, walk by the Spirit, and you will not gratify the desires of the flesh.
+For the flesh craves what is contrary to the Spirit, and the Spirit what is contrary to the flesh.
+They are opposed to each other, so that you do not do what you want.
+But if you are led by the Spirit, you are not under the law.”

 When we focus on keeping the law we are driven to sin even more!

-Galatians 5:19-21, “Now the works of the flesh are evident: sexual immorality, impurity, sensuality, 20 idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, 21 envy, drunkenness, orgies, and things like these.
-I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God.” (c.f.
-Romans 2:17-24; 7:1-6; 8:1-13; Philippians 1:6)
+Galatians 5:19-21, “The acts of the flesh are obvious: sexual immorality, impurity, and debauchery; idolatry and sorcery; hatred, discord, jealousy, and rage; rivalries, divisions, factions, and envy; drunkenness, orgies, and the like.
+I warn you, as I did before, that those who practice such things will not inherit the kingdom of God.” (cf. Rom.
+2:17-24; 7:1-6; 7:7-24; 8:1-13; Phil.
+1:6)

-Note: It is easy to think that if we just focus on keeping the Ten Commandments we will be saved, but the scriptures warn us that whenever the law is preached, a veil lies over the hearts of all those who would try to live by it (2 Corinthians 3:1-17).
+Note: It is easy to think that if we just focus on keeping the Ten Commandments we will be saved, but the scriptures warn us that whenever the law is preached, a veil lies over the hearts of all those who would try to live by it (2 Cor.
+3:1-17).

 When we belong to Christ, the passions and desires of our flesh that the law produces is put to death.